Everaldo Coelho: Career

 Everaldo worked for Conectiva and LindowsOS, and later as a freelance artist for SUSE, KDE, Mozilla and many other Linux-related projects.
 He has also worked on various projects for Mac OS X and Microsoft Windows XP platforms.
 In 2004, he joined Lindows.com as a full-time Lindows.com employee.
-Currently, he is the head of UX at Movile and consultant at Yellowicon Studio.
+From 2012 to 2018, he had been Head of UX at Movile, and also worked as a consultant at Yellowicon Studio.
+Since 2023, he mentors new designers at the nonprofit organization Endeavor and at BeYou Education.
+In 2025, he joined DataBank as a full-time principal designer.

 Everaldo started out as an illustrator.
 He has illustrated many children's books, school books, and magazines (including one specialized in Linux).
 In 1998, when Everaldo purchased his first PC, he saw a Mac in the computers store.
 Not understanding much about operating systems at the time, he searched the Internet for an OS to install on his new machine, coming across Linux.
 He installed Linux and WindowMaker, and began making themes.

 In 2000 he made a few icons for Conectiva as a freelancer.
 Later, he was hired to work at their creation department.
 He designed Conectiva Linux's interface.
 His first KDE job was a splash screen, done in free time.
 Helio Castro sent it to KDE-Look, introducing Everaldo and KDE community to each other.

-In the beginning he used CorelDRAW 9, running in Linux and GIMP.
-Later, he moved to Adobe Illustrator.

 Crystal

-Everaldo's signature style is the distinctive "crystal" look, mainly consisting in icons that appear to be made of highly reflective surfaces.
+Everaldo's signature style is the distinctive "crystal" look, mainly consisting of icons that appear to be made of highly reflective surfaces.
 The Crystal Icons theme that he created for KDE has been used in many different applications and websites.
 Crystal made a large impact on KDE and also boosted the mindshare of SVG icons on the desktop.
 Coelho would later create the Crystal Clear icon set, where the icons also appear to have a certain transparent quality.

 When Everaldo started to work on Conectiva Linux 8, his intention was to create customized icons.
 Conectiva wanted to attract both Windows XP and Mac OS X users.
 This inspired him to focus on an intermediate concept of icons, "between realism of Mac OS X and cartoon colored style of XP".
 The result was the Crystal Icon set.

 Before 2001, the default icon theme for KDE was Torsten Rahn's HiColor.
 In 2001, Frank Karlitschek came up with the website "KDE-Look", which introduced Rahn to Everaldo's Crystal.
 He discontinued the work on HiColor and joined Everaldo's work on Crystal.
 Crystal SVG became the default icon theme in KDE 3.1.